emosca-cnr/dmfind/README.md

 # dmfind

-Network diffusion-based analysis of omics for the identifcation of differentially enriched modules.
+Network diffusion-based analysis of omics for the identification of differentially enriched modules.

 If you use this package please cite: